Samsung and Apple are making lawyers rich again. The latest trial tests if Samsung used Apple patents in phones and tablets.

 Not just iPhone

 Of course many of you reading this will love the Samsung approach.
 I’m sure there are people who purchased the phones because, not despite, the shovelware.
 That’s OK.
-I’m not judging you, I’ve made similar decisions in the past.
+No-one is judging you here.
+If it works for you that is good.